philipturner/transimpedance-amplifier/README.md

 ## August 26, 2025

-Next steps: figure out the footprints for linear regulators and Teensy 4.1.
+Next steps: figure out the footprints for linear regulators, potentiometers, and Teensy 4.1.

 Reminded myself that I can just use jumper wires for the reversible connections between TIAs and the ADC.
 Less complex than a mechanical switch, and more flexible.
 For example, I can have both amplifiers disconnected from the ADC, so it directly senses the DAC output.
 Might also minimize some parasitics (capacitance, insulation resistance) of a switch on the current input to a TIA.